-On National Day celebrations, Ardha is often performed outside of Saudi embassies around the world.
+On National Day celebrations, Ardha is often performed outside Saudi embassies worldwide.

 Last year, Ardha enjoyed some more attention when the international press ran pictures of the Prince of Wales.

-He was seen shuffling self-consciously with members of Saudi Arabia’s royal family during Riyadh’s Janadriyah Festival – one of the country’s premier cultural events.
+He was shuffling self-consciously with Saudi Arabia’s royal family members during Riyadh’s Janadriyah Festival – one of the country’s premier cultural events.

 One could decline, of course, but it will reflect badly on the person.
-It would mean that the person is not a man of metal nor a warrior.
+It would mean that the person is not a man of metal or a warrior.

 History Of Ardha Dance